-Heat wave across Europe - new records expected
+Heat wave across Europe - over 400 new records

 Published:

-Heat wave across Europe - new records expected
+Heat wave across Europe - over 400 new records

-In France, Monday was the hottest May day on record so far, the weather agency Météo-France announced.
-Seven deaths have been recorded in the country in recent days directly or indirectly linked to the heat, French government spokeswoman Maud Bregeon told TF1.
+Seven deaths have been confirmed in the country in recent days with a direct or indirect link to the heat, government spokesperson Maud Bregeon told TF1.
+Most of them were drowning.

-In Spain, temperatures are expected to reach 38 degrees Celsius later this week.
-In some parts of Italy, restrictions have been imposed on outdoor work.
+In Spain, temperatures are also expected to reach 38 degrees later in the week, and in some parts of Italy restrictions have been imposed on outdoor work.

 Human-caused climate change is making extreme weather events such as heatwaves, droughts and floods more intense, and Europe is warming faster than the global average.